Joyeeta-Sarkar/terrorism_from1970-2017/README.md

 3) pip install --upgrade nbformat
 4) Restart your Kernel
 5) Run your code again

-/nAnd you'll see your world map running.
+And you'll see your world map running.

-/n(This is only for your reference)
+(This is only for your reference)